koodo-reader/koodo-reader/.github/ISSUE_TEMPLATE/3question.md

 ---

 <!--
-  This issue template is for asking questions about Koodo Reader  not for bug report or feature request.
+  This issue template is for asking questions about Koodo Reader, not for bug report or feature request.
 -->